iv4xr-project/iv4xr-se-plugin/README.md

 * **`Ivxr.SePlugin`** – The **main plugin project**.
 Contains most of the important logic.
 It is one of the plugin libraries, the main one.
   * See the project details below.
 * **`Ivxr.SePlugin.Tests`** – Unit tests for the main project.
 * **`Ivxr.PlugIndependentLib`** – Contains service code that is *entirely independent of the Space Engineers codebase* for better dependency management and easier testing.
+Also contains **the definition of the C# API** which is exposed via JSON-RPC.
+  * D `ISpaceEngineers` – the main interface grouping other interfaces such as `ICharacterController`, `ISpaceEngineersAdmin`, and others.
-  * Currently contains mostly the TCP/IP server and some basic interfaces such as the logging interface.
+  * Contains some basic interfaces such as the logging interface.
   * It is a secondary plugin library.
-  * Notable classes: `PluginServer` – a TCP/IP server.
+  * The TCP/IP server has now been replaced by the JSON-RPC library.
 * **`SeServerMock`** – A testing project which runs a TCP/IP server based on the infrastructure from the two main libraries and using some simple mock implementations of the classes which would normally depend on a running game.

 #### Project details: `Ivxr.SePlugin`